 Where do corporates turn when they need to take more carbon out of their business in a hurry?
 Until recently, they needed a complex network of suppliers and their own know-how.
 Now they can turn to VivoPower.
 This Film by Edison sums up VivoPower’s vision and our initiation note explains how it is delivering the reality.

-At Nasdaq close on 5 April 2021, VivoPower was trading at $10.19.
-Yet using discounted cashflow analysis, our analyst David Larkam values the business at $19 a share.
-Some investors may take an even more positive view – future deal flow could generate value not yet visible on the balance sheet.
+At Nasdaq close on 19 May 2021, VivoPower was trading at $7.15.
+Yet in April, using discounted cashflow analysis, our analyst David Larkam valued the business at $19 a share.
+Since then another US$120m distribution partnership has been announced.

 The momentum is such that Schroders believes decarbonisation may be ‘the megatrend of the decade’ and has aligned its potential with that of FAANG stocks.
 VivoPower specialises in transforming hard-to-decarbonise industries, especially the mining sector, and is gaining a reputation in sports.

-4. At the heart of VivoPower is an electric vehicle play with a world-first $250m deal
+- At the heart of VivoPower is an electric vehicle play

-VivoPower now owns all of Tembo, a rugged electric off-road vehicle company.
-In what is believed to be the most valuable deal for electric vehicles in the Australasian region to date, GB Auto will buy at least 2,000 units from Tembo in the first four years of US$250m deal.
+VivoPower now owns all of Tembo, an electric off-road vehicle company.
+In what is believed to be the most valuable deal for ruggedized EVs in the Australasian region to date, GB Auto has committed to buying 2,000 units from Tembo in the next four years.
+Acces Industriel Mining intends to purchase 1,675 for the Canadian mining market.
+VivoPower is aiming for total global coverage in its distribution network by the end of the year.

 Our sums show the average peer EV/sales multiple is 2.9x revenue, which would suggest a Tembo-only valuation of c $435m.
 Other EV companies are, of course, valued far more highly than this average.